MasterMoritz/ComputerGraphics/README.md

 # ComputerGraphics
-MerryRound implementation of the CG prosminar task
+MerryRound implementation of the CG proseminar task